Reducing sequential change detection to sequential estimation: Deferred proofs from Section

 \paragraph{Step 3.
 Bound the ARL using the e-detector.} Finally, we translate the stopping criterion of our proposed scheme (stated as the non-intersection of the confidence sequences) in terms of the e-detector $(M_n)_{n \geq 1}$.
 In particular, we have

 In words, when $T=\infty$, if the intersection of the CSs is empty prior to some time $n$, it means that at least of of the CSs constructed prior to $n$ must miscover.
 This in turn implies that the value of at least one of the e-processes at $n$ is equal to $1/\alpha$; or the value of the e-detector $M_n$ is at least $1/\alpha$.
 Recall, that in the first equality above, we have assumed that the sets in the confidence sequences are nested; that is, $C_n^{(m)} \subset C_{n'}^{(m)}$ for every $m \leq n' < n$.
 This allows us to look only at the intersection of the most recent sets to define the stopping condition.
+We now define a new stopping time